-somewhat compact, secluded site where travel times and distractions will be at a minimum and the chance for the G8 leaders to meet spontaneously maximized.
+The St. Petersburg Summit is also is following a format familiar to the host and his powerful experienced partners, and one that has produced success in the past several years.
+The summit takes place in a compact, somewhat secluded site where travel times and distractions will be at a minimum and the chance for the G8 leaders to meet spontaneously maximized.
 The outreach partners will be met on the last day once the G8 have had considerable time to be alone together.
 And no bilateral meetings between the G8 leaders and the outreach partners will be allowed.

-The large question that remains is whether the host and his colleagues will be in the mood to mutually adjust in the interest of ambitious collective solutions when they sit down together to talk face to face.
-Whatever the answer to this question arising from the g8 leaders own persona and political calculations, it is very likely that the many acute pressures and proximate shocks from the outside world and the reminders they bring to the leaders of their countries shared vulnerability to them will force them to come together as G8 colleagues and collective global governors to a substantial degree.
+The large question that remains is whether the host and his colleagues will be in the mood to mutually adjust to produce ambitious collective solutions when they sit down together to talk face to face.
+Whatever the answer to this question arising from the G8 leaders own personal and political calculations, it is very likely that the many acute pressures and proximate shocks from the outside world and the reminders they bring to the leaders of their countries shared vulnerability will force them to come together as G8 colleagues and collective global governors to a substantial degree.